No 3 Ballyconneely Cottages, Aillebrack

 “A peaceful location almost on the wild Atlantic ocean, Aillebrack no 3 is a super holiday destination.
 The house conservatory overlooks a small loch at the base of Doon Hill providing wonderful scenic views of the Connemara mountains.
 My wife & I have visited this small holiday complex for 20 years.
 Need I say more?”
 September 2019

 “Un séjour au bout du monde.
 La vue superbe, la véranda lumineuse,la disponibilité de la responsable des locations.”- Hermans August 2018

-Linen and Towels are inclusive in the rental rate.
+Linen are inclusive in the rental rate.
 No towels are provided in this cottage.

 Please note that €200 security deposit is required upon arrival.
 As long as there are no breakages or damage to the property this will be refunded in full on departure.